afshinator/cryptoProxy/VOLATILITY_HISTORY.md

     2. Call the CoinGecko `/market_chart` endpoint (provides Volume).
     3.  **Merge** these two data streams by timestamp to create the final `HistoricalOHLCVDataPoint` array.

-Scripts are capturing all five required components (Open, High, Low, Close, Volume) for the 90-day history, the data is sufficient for VWATR calculation.
+Scripts are capturing all five required components (Open, High, Low, Close, Volume) for 30 days of daily historical data.
+This provides sufficient data for VWATR calculations with daily granularity. **Maximum supported period: 30 days.**

 ### 2. Data Upload and Availability